-1. Individual differences exist: Every individual has a unique personality, which is stable in nature.
+- 1. Individual differences exists: Every individual has a unique personality, which is stable in nature.
 Hence each person is different from the other based on his physiological, psychological and social characteristics.
-Three aspects should taken care while studying human behavior:
+Three aspects should taken care while studying human behaviour: - 2.
+Behaviour is caused:

-2. Behavior is caused: Behavior is what a person does and it is cause and effect relationship.
-It means that there is a reason behind every single behavior on any individual.
+Behaviour is what a person does and it is cause and effect relationship.
+It means that there is a reason behind every single behaviour on any individual.
 Hence the cause should be evaluated by the manager in an organization.

-3. Behavior is complex: Though OB believes that behavior is caused, yet it is very difficult to understand human behavior.

-4. Value of a person: Human value is given importance.
+- 3. Behaviour is complex: Though OB believe that behaviour is caused, yet it is very difficult to understand human behaviour. - 4.
+Value of a person: Human value is given importance.
 It means one should be treated with respect and dignity.
 Values and attitudes should be considered.
-Men at workplace should be considered
+Men at workplace should be considered form his personal life aspects .Though an organization employs a person's skill & brain in his organization, yet it is a fact that an individual cannot be separated from his home life and work life.